OreCruncher/DynamicSurroundings/rtd/source/tutorials/biomes.rst

 		- Comment
 	*	- conditions
 		- String
 		- The biome for which these options apply.
-See `Tutorial: Condition Strings <condition_strings.html>`_ for more information.
+See :ref:`tutorial-condition-strings` for more information.
 	*	- _comment
 		- String
 		- Just a string of text used for making a comment in Json.
 Does not affect processing of the configuration file.